malikhan-dev/zenql/README.md

 ### Migration

-ZenQL V2 is a modular library. modules and its dependencies are reviewed and refactored. it contains for modules.
+ZenQL V2 is a modular library. modules and its dependencies are reviewed and refactored. it contains four modules.

 1 - contracts: contracts and abstractions of ZenQL